Mr Wai Man Wong 黃偉文先生

 |Language||Cantonese||Audio Edited by||Vivien Tang|

-Wai Man Wong was born in 1955 in Hong Kong.
+Wai Man Wong was born in Hong Kong in 1955.
 He was enlisted in the Royal Hong Kong Regiment (The Volunteers) in 1982 as a part-time officer and had served for 15 years.

-In 1992 he retired from the army as a Major because of the forthcoming transfer of sovereignty over Hong Kong to China in 1997.
+In 1992 he retired from the army as a Major due to the forthcoming transfer of sovereignty over Hong Kong to China in 1997.